jobs_enqueue

 Attacks that exploit this kind of access

 Enqueue a new background job.
 Handlers are registered at agent boot; common ones: newsletter.send, form.notify, pdf.render.
-It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 jobs_enqueue accepts 5 parameters: handler, payload, delaySec, backoffSec, maxAttempts.
 Required: handler.
 The full parameter table on this page comes from the server's own tool schema.